 It’s a comparison of what they offer and what you can expect in terms of sights, transportation, and group sizes.

-And if you haven’t booked your accommodation yet, we highly recommend you do so as Ireland is an expensive country, and planning ahead might save you money!
+And if you haven’t booked your accommodation yet, we highly recommend you do so as the Emerald Isle is an expensive country, and planning your trip to Ireland ahead might save you money!

 We wrote a detailed guide on where to stay in Dublin for different budgets and interests.
 Here, we talk about the best areas to stay in the city.